Designer, environmentalist and founder of Van de Sant

 Yet as sustainability gets more and more popular, the traditional furniture industry still uses more than two billion trees annually to make its products; trees cut legally and illegally.
-For the most part, supply chains today can be characterised as linear: materials are consumed then products are manufactured, distributed and sold, and used until they are disposed of at the product’s end-of-life stage.
+For the most part, supply chains today can be characterized as linear: materials are consumed then products are manufactured, distributed and sold, and used until they are disposed of at the product’s end-of-life stage.
 However, amidst debilitating environmental pressures – caused in part by the unsustainable use of raw materials – there is a growing trend towards a circular economy in which resources are kept in use for as long as possible and then reused at the end-of-life stage.

 A desire to stop deforestation and the frustration with plastic pollution prompted Milder to start experimenting with furniture frames made from recycled plastic.
-After looking at strengths, sizes and colors, his designer team came up with a collection of designer furniture, which was greatly appreciated by the hospitality and events sectors, as well as by individuals.
+After looking at strengths, sizes and colors, his designer team came up with a collection of in- and outdoor designer furniture, which was greatly appreciated by the hospitality and events sectors, as well as by individuals.

 When we look back in time, we hope that our innovative production processes will have shaken up the furniture industry.
 Trees will no longer be sacrificed for furniture frames.
 Instead ocean-bound plastics will be used in chair and bed frames and will be allocated for upholstery fabric.
 And there will be no end of life cycle, our products are fully circular.
 We also envision that 3D-printing will lead to Van de Sant production locations all over the world.